pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 To automatically format all code using clang-format, first install `clang-format`.

 Then, from this directory, run the `clang-format-all.sh` script with the usual options for clang-format (though note that this script will use the configuration defined in the `.clang-format` file).
-For example, to do a dry run identifying all necessary formatting changes, run:
+For example, to do a dry run identifying all suggested formatting changes, run:

 ```
 ./clang-format-all.sh --dry-run
 ```

-And to automatically apply all necessary formatting changes directly to the files, run:
+Note that you can pass the same arguments to `clang-format-all.sh` as to clang-format.
+For example, to automatically apply all suggested formatting changes directly to the files, run:

 ```
 ./clang-format-all.sh -i
 ```

-If you want to run a command which sets the shel process return code to be an error if at least one formatting change is necessary, run:
+If you want to run a command which sets the shell process return code to be an error if at least one formatting change was suggested, run:

 ```
 ! ./clang-format-all.sh -dry-run 2>&1 | grep ''
 ```

-## Static Code Checking

-To run code checks, first install `cppcheck`, `cmake`, `clang-tidy`, and `clang-tools`.

-### Cppcheck
+## Cppcheck

-First install `cppcheck`; if you'd like to use the GUI, also install `cppcheck-gui`.
+To run static checking with cppcheck, first install `cppcheck`; if you'd like to use the GUI, also install `cppcheck-gui`.

 You can run the cppcheck GUI by starting `cppcheck-gui` and opening the `application.cppcheck` project file (to check the code to be uploaded to the STM32)